Plessey System 250: Description

 It is an unavoidable characteristic of the von Neumann architecture that is founded on shared random access memory and trust in the sharing default access rights.
 For example, every word in every page managed by the virtual memory manager in an operating system using a memory management unit (MMU) must be trusted.
 Using a default privilege among many compiled programs allows corruption to grow without any method of error detection.
 However, the range of virtual addresses given to the MMU or the range of physical addresses produced by the MMU is shared undetected corruption flows across the shared memory space from one software function to another.
 PP250 removed not only virtual memory or any centralized, precompiled operating system, but also the superuser, removing all default machine privileges.

 It is default privileges that empower undetected malware and hacking in a computer.
 Instead, the pure object capability model of PP250 always requires a limited capability key to define the authority to operate.
 PP250 separated binary data from capability data to protect access rights, simplify the computer and speed garbage collection.
 The Church machine encapsulates and context limits the Turing machine by enforcing the laws of the lambda calculus.
 The typed digital media is program controlled by distinctly different machine instructions.

-Mutable binary data is programmed by 28 RISC instruction set for Imperative programming and procedural programming the binary data using binary data registers confined to a capability limited memory segment.
+Mutable binary data, for imperative programming and procedural programming, is processed by instructions using binary data registers confined to a capability limited memory segment.
 The immutable capability keys, exclusive to six Church instructions, navigate the computational context of a Turing machine through the separately programmed structure of the object-capability model.